siegstedt/tutorial-tdd-in-python/README.md

-# Tutorial: Test Driven Development in Python
+# Tutorial: Test-Driven Development in Python

-In this exercises, we will implement the function convert_to_int() using Test Driven Development (TDD).
+In this exercises, we will implement the function convert_to_int() using Test-Driven Development (TDD).
 In TDD, we write the tests first and implement the function later.

 ## Organise the test cases